dannymichel/ghs/README.md

 # ghs - GitHub SSH and GPG Key Manager

 `ghs` is a command-line tool to manage SSH and GPG keys for GitHub accounts.
-It allows you to analyze, save configurations, and switch between them easily.
+It allows you to analyze, save configurations, create new keys, delete configurations, and switch between them easily.

 ## Features